matthew-a-thomas/me/_posts/2020-12-13-who-is-jesus.md

   and ever!”
 And the four living creatures said, “Amen!” and the elders fell down and worshiped.

+And it isn't idolatrous to worship Jesus because He is...

+## God incarnate

+{% include verse.html verse="John 1:1&ndash;3" %} and
+{% include verse.html verse="John 1:14&ndash;18" %} say:

+> In the beginning was the Word, and the Word was with God, and the Word was God.
+He was in the beginning with God.
+All things were made through him, and without him was not any thing made that was made.

+> And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.
+(John bore witness about him, and cried out, “This was he of whom I said, ‘He who comes after me ranks before me, because he was before me.’”)
+For from his fullness we have all received, grace upon grace.
+For the law was given through Moses;
+  grace and truth came through Jesus Christ.
+No one has ever seen God; the only God, who is at the Father’s side, he has made him known.

 ## The point

 Jesus is he of whom it was said in